Transport Coordination Plan

 The plan also includes transport key performance indicators (KPIs) to monitor our progress towards these objectives, along with decision-making principles and criteria for spending on transport.

-The TCP provides a contemporary approach to the coordinated planning and management of transport, including a strong focus on customer needs and technology.
+The plan provides a contemporary approach to the coordinated planning and management of transport, including a strong focus on customer needs and technology.

-The TCP will inform other transport documents currently in development by the department, including Regional Transport Plans and modal strategies, which determine how the high-level transport objectives are best delivered.
+The plan will inform other transport documents currently in development by the department, including Regional Transport Plans and modal strategies, which determine how the high-level transport objectives are best delivered.